RaymondByc/raymondbyc-github.io/index.md

 ### Extreme Low Resolution Action Recognition (2019.5 - Present)

-In order to solve the problem that the target in the back corner of the court is too small, we proposed a new method to recognize __Extreme Low-Resolution Action__.
+In order to solve the problem that the target in the back corner of the court is too small, we proposed a new method to recognize extreme low-resolution activity. we propose a novel Confident Spatial-Temporal Attention Transfer (CSTAT) for eLR activity recognition. __CSTAT can acquire information from high resolution data by reducing the attention differences with a transfer-learning strategy.
+Besides, the credibility of the supervisory signal is also taken into consideration for a more confident transferring process.__ Experimental results on two well-known datasets, i.e., UCF101 and HMDB51, demonstrate that, the proposed method can effectively improve the accuracy of eLR activity recognition, and achieves an accu- racy of 59.23% on 12×16 videos in HMDB51, __a state-of-the-art performance__.
-We make full use of the __high-resolution information__ of __separate spatial and temporal features__ to promote low resolution recognition by __acquiring better attention__.
-Experiments show that our proposed method can improve LR recognition accuracy __up to 4.4%__.
-The results achieve __state-of-the-art performance__ on 12*16 HMDB51.

-__The corresponding paper is submitted to ECCV 2020.__
+__The corresponding paper is submitted to IJCV.__

 <div style="text-align:center;"><img src="images/ELR.png" width="70%" text-align="center"></div>